epam/TimebaseOrderBook/README.md

   <br>The following types are supported:
   * *SINGLE_EXCHANGE* - order book from single exchange
   * *CONSOLIDATED*   - consolidated view on the market from multiple exchanges, you can see individual exchange sizes
-  * *SINGLE_EXCHANGE*     - aggregated view of multiple exchanges, you can see combined size of each price level
+  * *AGGREGATED*     - aggregated view of multiple exchanges, you can see combined size of each price level

  - ***updateMode*** -  What do we do with incremental update if we have empty order book?